Neet2516/CSI-Task-5-/README.md

+This is the deployed link for this project nextstep-csi.netlify.app

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.